|Profile — English | French

 Unlike most other junior exploration companies, Globex owns its properties many of which are available for option.
 Globex presently holds more than 100 land packages all of which have either resources or reserves (both NI 43-101 and non-NI 43-101), mineralized drill intersections, mineral showings or untested geophysical targets or a combination thereof, and are located in Quebec, Ontario, Nova Scotia, New Brunswick, Tennessee, Nevada and Washington.

-The Company has grown without diluting shareholders by optioning land packages from its inventory of properties for cash and shares while retaining royalties on future production.
+The Corporation has grown without diluting shareholders by optioning land packages from its inventory of properties for cash and shares while retaining royalties on future production.
 Option partners assume the exploration risk thus allowing Globex to conserve its cash reserves and preventing unnecessary shareholder dilution.

-Jack Stoch brought in a group of exploration professionals as directors, acquired properties of merit and succeeded in listing the Company on the Montreal Stock Exchange on January 21, 1988.
+Jack Stoch brought in a group of exploration professionals as directors, acquired properties of merit and succeeded in listing the Corporation on the Montreal Stock Exchange on January 21, 1988.
 Globex subsequently listed on the Toronto Stock Exchange (GMX) on December 29, 1995 and delisted from the Montreal Stock Exchange on December 12, 1997.
-The Company is also listed on five German exchanges including the Frankfurt, Munich, Berlin, Stuttgart and Xetra Stock Exchanges (G1M).
+The Corporation is also listed on five German exchanges including the Frankfurt, Munich, Berlin, Stuttgart and Xetra Stock Exchanges (G1M).
 In the U.S.A.
 Globex is listed on the OTCQX International Exchange (GLBXF).